mariajdavis/Git-Terminal-User-Documentation/docs/configuration.md

 The following basic Terminal commands will allow you to navigate your computer’s working directory.
 Some of them will be used in this user documentation:

-**Note: Whenever the <> symbols appear in a command, it is meant to be replaced with your own input.**

 Change directory:
 ```bash
 cd <path/to/directory/>